Kozea/Radicale/logging.md

 You can specify multiple **logger**, **handler** and **formatter** if you want to have multiple simultaneous log outputs.

+The parent folder of the log files must exist and must be writable by Radicale.

+**Security:** The log files should not be readable by unauthorized users.
+Set permissions accordingly.

 ### Timed rotation of disk log files

 An example **handler** configuration to write the log output to the file `/var/log/radicale/log` and rotate it .